gitbito/AI-Automation/documentation/create_overview_doc/README.md

 Certain directories and files are skipped during the documentation process.
 This includes commonly ignored directories like `node_modules`, `logs`, etc., and files with extensions like `.json`, `.js`, etc. You can update the skip list within the script as per your requirements.

 ---

-Adjust the `<script_name>.sh` placeholder with the actual name of your script before using this README.